Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Models

 In the remainder of this subsection we consider a probabilistic classifier constructed using Bayes' theorem, which makes prediction based on the posterior probabilities of the different basis states at each time step~\cite{Sivia_Skilling_2006}.
 Starting with the knowledge of the initial state, this model uses a Markov chain and a set of Gaussian likelihoods to update our beliefs about the system conditioned on the specific measurement values that we observe.

-The Bayesian algorithm described in this section is derived by assuming that the mean of a given measurement $I_{k, t}$ is always equal to the syndrome of the system at the end of the time step.
+The Bayesian algorithm described in this section is derived by assuming that the mean of a given measurement $I_{k, t}$ is always determined by the state of the system at the end of the time step.
 This is equivalent to assuming that errors always happen at the beginning of each time step (see Sec.~\ref{sec:background}).
-Since our method for generating trajectories follows this assumption, the Bayesian model is optimal for all of the numerical tests carried out in Sec.~\ref{sec:experiments}.
+Since our method for generating quantum trajectories follows this assumption, the Bayesian model is theoretically optimal for the numerical tests carried out in Sec.~\ref{sec:experiments} without mean drift or resonator transients.
 As the length of the step $\Delta t$ between measurements goes to zero, this algorithm converges to the Wonham filter~\cite{Wonham_1964}, which is known to be optimal for continuous quantum filtering of error syndromes~\cite{Mabuchi_2009}.
+This filter is similar to the discretized, linear Wonham filter derived in \cite{mohseninia_2020}, except that our filter does not rely on first-order approximations of the Markov evolution or Gaussian functions.